 This park’s main attraction is its waterfall, but it also has two lovely sand beaches to visit during the summer.
 From the main parking lot, the hike to Cunningham Falls is only about three quarters of a mile.
 It’s somewhat uphill on the way toward the falls.
 Note this waterfall has a viewing platform and handicap parking closer to the waterfall than the main parking lot.
 There is a fee to enter this Cunningham Falls State Park.

 Check out this post for more information about Cunningham Falls.

 Kilgore Falls is located in Rocks State Park in Maryland, though it’s just over the border from Pennsylvania.
-During summer weekends, the parking lot at Rocks State Park’s Kilgore Falls trail requires a parking reservation.
+During summer weekends (starting May 1st), the parking lot at Rocks State Park’s Kilgore Falls trail requires a parking reservation.
 Even on weekdays, the small parking lot fills fast.
 Reservations are usually available on Monday morning for the following weekend, and they almost always become quickly booked.